 Pets may be surrendered at the Animal Services shelter at no charge.
 Proof of ownership is required to surrender your pet.

 Surrendering your pet to an open admission shelter is a serious decision that must be carefully considered.
 There is no guarantee that an adopter or rescue partner will be willing to take the pet you no longer want.
 We work closely with rescue organizations and humane societies to save as many pets as possible.

 The Miami-Dade County Animal Services Department receives more than 27,000 abandoned, stray and homeless pets each year.
 Miami-Dade County Code requires that stray dogs be held a minimum of 3 days to allow time for the owners to reclaim.

 Pets voluntarily surrendered by their owners are not required to be held for any period of time and are immediately made available to interested adopters and rescue/transport partners.

-Please consider the following alternatives before surrendering your pet to the shelter:
+We ask pet owners to consider the following alternatives before surrendering a pet to the shelter:

 - Keeping their pet at home until they can find a permanent home for the animal.
-Consider friends, family, co-workers, or neighbors that may be looking for a pet
+Consider friends, family, co-workers, or neighbors that may be looking for a pet.

 - Animal Rescue Groups